emporous/community/contributors/CONTRIBUTING.md

 ### Where to Start

-If you are not sure how to get started reach out on Slack or through the Google group to get suggestions from a [maintainer](https://github.com/emporous/.github/blob/main/peribolos.yaml) or [community member](https://github.com/emporous/.github/blob/main/peribolos.yaml).
+If you are not sure how to get started, reach out on Slack or through the Google group to get suggestions from a [maintainer](https://github.com/emporous/.github/blob/main/peribolos.yaml) or [community member](https://github.com/emporous/.github/blob/main/peribolos.yaml).

 First contributions could be: